-hybris Cockpit framework was introduced many years ago and now it is being decommissioned.
-However, due to various reasons, new projects and almost all of the existing are actively using this framework for extending hybris cockpits.
-It is one of the most challenging areas in hybris, because the framework is underdocumented, the code is very old.
-This article will shed some light on the topic and make difficult things clearer.
-I hope that this information will become a good addition to the official documentation.
+It is one of the most challenging areas in hybris because the framework is underdocumented and the code is very old.
+This article sheds some light on the topic and makes difficult things clearer.
+I hope this information will be a useful addition to the official documentation.

 Cockpit core architecture

-The Hybris Cockpit framework is based on ZK Framework 3.6, a rich internet application framework that enables desktop-like GUIs within a web browser.
+The hybris Cockpit Framework is based on ZK Framework 3.6, a rich internet application framework that enables desktop-like GUIs within a web browser.
 The starting page of all cockpits is index.zul.
 Let’s start our journey with this file.

 <window xmlns="http://www.zkoss.org/2005/zul" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:h="http://www.w3.org/1999/xhtml" xmlns:zk="http://www.zkoss.org/2005/zk" xsi:schemaLocation="http://www.zkoss.org/2005/zul http://www.zkoss.org/2005/zul/zul.xsd " id="mainWin" mode="embedded" height="100%" sclass="hywin" use="de.hybris.platform.cockpit.components.impl.MainWindow" shadow="false">